 Permitted Development:

 Permitted Development (PD) allows certain types of building work such as loft conversions and extensions to be carried out without the need for planning permission.
 However, there are limits and restrictions to what can be done under PD.
-The size and location of the property, as well as any previous extensions or conversions, are key factors that will impact what is allowed.Architect plans Chief Architectural Ltd in Portsmouth loft conversion and extension.
+The size and location of the property, as well as any previous extensions or conversions, are key factors that will impact what is allowed.architect plans fo a loft conversion.

 It’s important to note that even if your loft conversion or extension falls within the limits of PD, you may still need to apply for building regulations approval to ensure that the work meets certain safety and structural standards.